NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    $ git init .
    ```

 We are going to make a git repository of our "mysci" directory.
-Git is a program that tracks changes made to files.
+Does everyone has a github account and git installed? **If not, how to help** Git is a program that tracks changes made to files.
 This makes it easy to maintain access to multiple versions of your code as you improve it, and revert your code back to a previous version if you've made any mistakes.
 I will show you how to do these as we need to.

-   **Note** Will have to check that everyone has a github account and git installed.

 5. [bash] Create a data directory: